Bambino Gesù Hospital

-Ospedale Pediatrico Bambino Gesù (Baby Jesus Paediatric Hospital) is a tertiary care academic children's hospital located in Rome that is under extraterritorial jurisdiction of the Holy See.
+Ospedale Pediatrico Bambino Gesù ('Child Jesus Paediatric Hospital') is a tertiary care academic children's hospital located in Rome that is under extraterritorial jurisdiction of the Holy See.
 As a tertiary children referral centre, the hospital provides over 20 specialties of healthcare through 10 pediatric departments.

 History

-The hospital, which was founded in 1869 by Duchess Arabella Salviati, is based on the model of the Hôpital des Enfants-Maladesis in Paris.
+The hospital, which was founded in 1869 by Duchess Arabella Salviati, is based on the model of the Necker–Enfants Malades Hospital in Paris.
 In 1924, it was donated to the Holy See.
 In 1985, Bambino Gesù was officially recognized as a research hospital (Istituto di Ricovero e Cura a Carattere Scientifico).

 Bambino Gesù is now part of the network of the National Healthcare System in the city of Rome.
 It is located on an extraterritorial area administered by the Holy See.
 Since 1980, due to its prestige and to the strengthening of its relations with the Italian National Health System, it has become a significant point of reference for pediatrics at the national level.

 The hospital has become known in the last thirty years for its high level of specialization in the treatment of children coming not only from Rome or Italy but also from neighbouring European countries.
 As a tertiary children referral centre, OPBG offers more than 20 specialties to a 20 million population pool through 10 pediatric departments.

 Within the framework of the National Healthcare System, the structure of the hospital has undergone significant revision, following the new organization processes of the Italian Public Administration and public healthcare in particular.

-On 4 October 2010, a medical team from Children's Hospital Bambino Gesù of Rome made the world's first transplant of a permanent artificial heart in a patient 15 years old.
+On 4 October 2010, the medical team from Bambino Gesù made the world's first transplant of a permanent artificial heart in a 15-year-old patient.

 In 2012, additional hospital buildings were opened near the Basilica of Saint Paul Outside the Walls, again on extraterritorial property of the Holy See.

 The Bambino Gesù Hospital (OPBG) is engaged in humanitarian activities to improve provide healthcare in 16 countries in four continents, providing care for over 900 patients and training physicians, nurses and technicians.